telehack-foundation/.github/basic.md

    - `%e` - A floating-point number, in scientific notation
    - `%f` - A floating-point number, in fixed decimal notation
    - `%g` - A floating-point number, in `%e` or `%f` notation
+   - `%h` - A floating-point number, in IEEE-754 notation
    - `%i` - Exactly like `%d`, for compatibility, or something
+   - `%y` - Returns the decimal form of a hexadecimal unsigned int value
+   - `%z` - Returns decimal form of IEEE-754 input value
    - `%D` - Like `%d`, but longer
    - `%U` - Like `%u`, but longer
    - `%O` - Like `%o`, but longer